 Novel and Variant Influenza A Viruses

+Flu viruses constantly change and mutate.
 Novel and variant influenza A viruses can infect and cause severe respiratory illness in humans.
 These influenza viruses are different from currently circulating human influenza A virus subtypes and include influenza viruses from predominantly avian and swine origin.

-In recent years, human infections with highly pathogenic avian influenza A (H5N1, H7N3, and now H7N9), and variant influenza A (H3N2v and H1N2v) viruses have been reported.
+In recent years, human infections with highly pathogenic influenza A (H1N1, H5N1, H5N2, H7N3, and H7N9), and variant influenza A (H3N2v, H1N2v, and H1N1v) viruses have been reported.

-- About Novel Influenza A Virus (H7N9)
+- Novel Influenza A (H1N1, H5N1, H5N2, H7N9)